(New England) Contra

 right-hand balance partner, (4)

-pull-by right with partner to cross the set, rotate to hinge left neighbor and reform longways waves - men facing out, ladies facing in (‘progressed’).
+pull-by right with partner to cross the set, left to neighbor and reform longways line - but men face out, i.e. ‘progressed’.
 (4)

-End couples could then Balance the Line (A1 - men facing out)… and swap lines (but keep facing the same way) three times… Then (swap designation to:) rejoin for the subsequent A1.
+Ejected couples could then Balance the Line (i.e. A1 - men facing out)… and, while others circulate, swap lines (but keep facing the same way) and B. the L. three times… and swing.
+Then (swap designation to:) rejoin for the subsequent A1.

 Chuck the Budgie